Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

-Let $W_0 \in \{0,1\}$ be an indicator variable used to denote a subpopulation $\{W_0 = 1\}$ and let $\tau_0(X) = \E[Y(1) - Y(0)\mid W_0 = 1,X]$ denote the conditional average treatment effect given $X$ in that subpopulation.
+Let $W_0 \in \{0,1\}$ be an indicator variable used to denote a subpopulation $\{W_0 = 1\}$ and let $\tau_0(X) = \E_{W_0}[Y(1) - Y(0)\mid X]$ denote the CATE given $X$ in that subpopulation.
 For example, this subpopulation can be the entire population by setting $W_0 = 1$ almost surely, in which case $\tau_0$ denotes the usual CATE function.
-It can also denote the subpopulation of treated units by setting $W_0 = D$.
+It can also denote the subpopulation of treated units by setting $W_0 = D$\@.
 In the presence of a binary instrument $Z$, the complier subpopulation is defined by setting $W_0 = \1(D(1) > D(0))$, where $D(1)$ and $D(0)$ are potential treatments.
 In this case, $\tau_0$ denotes the conditional local average treatment effect.